- Who do I talk to for more information about my request?

 If you placed a request and it never showed up on your library account, please check your Request It account.
 We are not able to fill every request, despite our best efforts.
 If your item is no longer listed as an Outstanding Request, check under Canceled Requests.
 Only requests we are able to fill will show on your library account.
 Canceled requests will never show on your library account, however they are still viewable in Request It.

 If we are unable to fill your request, the request will be canceled and an unfilled reason will be posted to your Request It account.
 Some of the most common reasons for cancellation (and what they mean to you) are:

-This item is in use at the lender(s): Please wait at least 3 weeks to resubmit your request for this item.
-This will give it time to circulate at the owning library.
+This item is in use at the lender(s): No copy is currently available for loan.
+Please wait at least 3 weeks to resubmit your request for this item.
+This will give it time to circulate at the owning libraries.